skksanchez/hacktoberfest/README.md

 know where to start, feel free to watch the videos linked below, and read the contribution rules.
 Happy hacking <3 !!

 P.S.
-Star and share this repository, if you had fun!
+Star and share this repository, if you had so much of  fun!

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)